 Marketing is supposed to bring in money, not waste it.

-But all too often, marketing budgets are blown because we market to ourselves, justifying our poor or uninspired decisions with clichéd excuses that give us a buffer between our choices and accountability.
+But all too often, marketing budgets are blown because we use them to market to ourselves, justifying poor or uninspired decisions with clichéd excuses that give us a buffer between our choices and accountability.

 Here are the top 5 things you’re probably saying right now that prove you’re wasting your marketing budget: